department-of-veterans-affairs/va.gov-team/products/cms-integration/debugging-field-guide.md

 ### Solution

-Armed with this information, we can crack open the transformer and see what&rsquo;s going on.
+Armed with this information, we can crack open the transformer and see what's going on.

 **Note:** If a validation error occurs while running the unit tests, you may have